EENI Global Business School

 3. GALANZ (China)

-The objectives of the subject “Confucianism, Ethics and Business” are the following:
+The educational aims of the Subject “Confucianism, Ethics and Business” are the following:

 1. Le analyze the fundamentals of Confucianism